zeromathai/zeromathai-ai/docs/ml-to-dl/06-recurrent-reural-networks.md

 ## 1. Why Sequence Modeling Matters

-Most basic neural networks assume that inputs can be processed independently.
+Most neural networks assume inputs are independent.

-But many real-world data types are not independent.
+But many real-world data types are not:

-Examples:

-- in a sentence, word order changes meaning
+- sentence meaning depends on word order
-- in speech, sound patterns unfold over time
+- speech depends on time flow
-- in stock prices, previous values affect interpretation
+- stock prices depend on previous values
-- in video, motion appears across multiple frames
+- video depends on frame sequence

-This kind of data is called **sequential data**.
+👉 This is **sequential data**

-👉 Key idea:
+Key idea:

-The meaning of the current input depends on what came before it.
+👉 The current input depends on previous inputs

 That is why sequence modeling is needed.